C# 8: Nullable Reference Types

 #The case of var type

-In C#, you can use var to declare a variable without specifying its type.
-The compiler will infer it automatically based on the right expression.
-When nullable reference types are enabled, the compiler always considers the type is nullable.
-However, its flow analysis does understand that the value is not null when you assign the value with a non-null value.
+In C#, var declares a variable without an explicit type; the compiler infers it from the right-hand expression.
+When nullable reference types are enabled, the compiler treats var-inferred reference types as nullable.
+However, flow analysis still recognizes that the value is not null when assigned a non-null value.

 C#